haysconun/blastospim-processing-pipeline-Jupyter/README.md

 The commands below specify how a jupyter notebook is run on the Flatiron cluster (rusty) and on the Princeton cluster Della.

-Because it is not possible to predict how other universities / institutes might manage their jupyter environments (for example, via JupyterHub), these Flatiron-specific steps are not meant to be totally prescriptive.
+Because it is not possible to predict how other universities / institutes might manage the use of jupyter on their GPUs (for example, via JupyterHub), these Flatiron-specific steps are not meant to be totally prescriptive.
 Instead, they are meant to guide the user to consult their own university / institute's documentation for running Jupyter notebooks on GPUs.

 ## Download sample data and models for training.